nrwl/nx-workshop/docs/lab14/LAB.md

    - When large teams work in the same workspace, they will occasionally be adding new projects and hence, **new scope tags**
    - We want to make sure that scope tags specified in our `util-lib` generator are up to date and take into account all these new scopes that teams have been adding
-   - We want to check if there is a new scope tag in `nx.json` and update our generator schema
+   - We want to check if there is a new scope tag in any of our `project.json` files and update our generator schema
-   - We can use [`readJson`](https://nx.dev/latest/angular/nx-devkit/index#readjson) util for reading the `nx.json` file
+   - We can use the [`getProjects`](https://nx.dev/l/a/nx-devkit/index#getprojects) util to read all the projects at once.
-   - **BONUS:** Modify your generator so it fetches list of scopes from `projects` in `nx.json` and updates the schema in util-lib with any new ones
+   - **BONUS:** Modify your generator so it fetches list of scopes from all the `project.json` files and updates the schema in util-lib with any new ones

    ⚠️ You can use the function provided in the Hint to extract the `scopes`